arangelovv/my-pdf-reader/README.md

 # PDF Reader Application

-A modern web application for reading and managing PDF files, built with React and TypeScript.
+A modern web application for reading and managing PDF files locally in your browser.
+Built with React and TypeScript, it provides offline access to your PDF library with fast, client-side storage.

 ## 🚀 Technologies